Ph.D., Washington University in St. Louis

 Fisher, C. (2011).
 Are Information, Motivation, and Behavioral Skills Linked with HIV-Related Sexual Risk among Young Men Who Have Sex with Men?
 Journal of HIV/AIDS & Social Services, 10(1), 5-21.

 Fisher, C. & Winkler, V. (2013, July).
 Linking HIV and Social Development in Kenya: Impact of the Women Equality Empowerment Program.
-Paper accepted at the 18th Biennial International Consortium for Social Development (ICSD), Kampala, Uganda.
+Paper presented at the 18th Biennial International Consortium for Social Development (ICSD), Kampala, Uganda.

 Fisher, C. & Grettenberger, S. (2013, July).
 A model for applying community-based participatory principles to social development focused study abroad.
-Paper accepted at the 18th Biennial International Consortium for Social Development (ICSD), Kampala, Uganda.
+Paper presented at the 18th Biennial International Consortium for Social Development (ICSD), Kampala, Uganda.

 Fisher, C., Lee, M. & Boudreau, M. (2013, May).
 Developing a youth-driven, tailored sexual risk reduction intervention: Results from a community-based participatory pilot study.
-Paper accepted at the 25th Annual National Conference on Social Work and HIV/AIDS, Chicago, IL.
+Paper presented at the 25th Annual National Conference on Social Work and HIV/AIDS, Chicago, IL.

 Fisher, C., Elze, D., Craig, S., Walls, E. & Asakura, K. (2013, January 18).
 Advancing Research with Sexual Minority Youth: Building a Social Work Research Agenda.
-Roundtable session accepted at the 17th Annual Society for Social Work & Research Conference, San Diego, CA.
+Roundtable session presented at the 17th Annual Society for Social Work & Research Conference, San Diego, CA.

 Craig, S., Dentato, M. & Fisher, C. (2012, 10 November).
 Does trauma matter?
 Correlates of depression for multiethnic sexual minority youth.
 Paper presented at the 58th Annual Program Meeting of the Council on Social Work Education, Washington, DC.